ei-roslyakov/aws_Instance_scheduler/README.md

 * Configured AWS profile with correct access(IAM,S3,Lambda,EventBridge)
 * Make

-To filter which instance should be triggered, AWS lambda uses a tag, you can change it in Terraform code EventBridge module (TagKey\TagValue).
+To filter which instance should be triggered, AWS lambda uses a tag, you can change it in Terraform code EventBridge module (input ...
+Tags: {}).
 As well you can define the action which AWS Lambda should perform (start\stop)

 ```hcl